Assert

 These methods allow for expected/approved throw(s) to occur within the target

-, otherwise they throw again in a pass
+method call.
+These methods return true, otherwise they throw again in a pass

 through fashion.
 These are generally used for anti-testing to ensure the